 Instructions

-- Preheat oven to 350°F. Line a baking sheet with parchment paper and set aside.
+- Prep.
+Preheat oven to 350°F. Line a baking sheet with parchment paper and set aside.
 Gather ingredients.

 - Bake for 8-10 minutes, or until edges are lightly brown.
 The middle should still look slightly soft.
 Remove from the oven and let sit on the pan for a couple minutes.
 Then remove to the cooling rack.